Principia-Turtle/Archive/content/Author-Orfeus.md

 My main was mage and CoH priest, hence on this archive I talk mostly about the casting class mechanics.

-This is our casual run from the guild I became GM of, mage PoV. https://www.youtube.com/watch?v=TgX9UYKg_dE
+This is our casual run from the guild I became co-GM of, mage PoV. https://www.youtube.com/watch?v=TgX9UYKg_dE